HeardLibrary/digital-scholarship/script/python/inout.md

 [prevous lesson on dictionaries and JSON](../json/)

+The examples in this lesson can be run in a [Google Colaboratory notebook](https://colab.research.google.com/drive/1nWilZbB9b8OZ601Hej1djCsUHzHsrisd).
+A Google account is required.
+Click on this link, then if necessary, click on "Open with Google Colaboratory".
+From the file menu select `Save a copy in Drive....` That will create a copy of the notebook that you can run, edit, and save.
+You may have to enable popups in order for the copy to open in a new tab.

 If you are interested in using Jupyter notebooks, the examples are available in [this notebook](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/inout.ipynb).

 The presentation for this lesson is [here](presentations/lesson6-files.pdf)